 Most NAU campus buildings and some statewide locations have wireless access.

-The second network available in most Mountain Campus Academic and Administrative buildings is named NAU (Formerly NAU-Secure).
-The NAU network is available to faculty, staff or students with an NAU ID and Password.
+The second network available in most Mountain Campus Academic and Administrative buildings is named NAU.
+The NAU network is a secure network available to faculty, staff or students with an NAU ID and Password.
 This network uses the WPA2 Enterprise security protocol to automatically encrypt all data travelling on the Wireless network.
 There is no agreement page presented to users of NAU, and once devices connect and are logged in, they have full access to NAU network resources and will reconnect automatically each time the NAU network is in range, providing a secure, convenient Wireless connection.

 Residence halls on the Mountain campus provide similar secured, and unsecured network choices.
 If you live in an NAU residence hall and your device supports WPA2-Enterprise we recommend using the ResNet network for greatest privacy and security.